Carbon dioxide (CO2) gas Laser

 When a voltage is placed across the gas, electrons collide with the N2 molecules and excite them to their lowest vibrational levels.

-These vibrational levels happen to be at an energy very close to the energy of the asymmetric vibrational states in the CO2 molecule.
-Now, the excited N2 molecules populate the asymmetric vibrational states in the CO2 molecule through collisions.
+These vibrational levels happen to be at energy very close to the energy of the asymmetric vibrational states in the CO2 molecule.
+Now, the exciting N2 molecules populate the asymmetric vibrational states in the CO2 molecule through collisions.

 The infrared output of the laser is the result of transitions between rotational states of the CO2 molecule of the first asymmetric vibrational mode (001) to rotational states of both the first symmetric stretch mode (100) and the second bending mode.
 (020).